Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Framework

+In all the non-SM distributions and cross sections presented in this paper, $C_i/\Lambda^2$ is set to 1 TeV${}^{-2}$ for each operator.

 For all processes, we include diagrams with both QED and QCD vertices and generate up to three jets at LO parton level, using {\sc MLM} for matching and merging \cite{mlm} and then showering the events with {\sc Pythia8} \cite{Pythia:2015}.
+We expect the largest corrections to the partonic LO results to be due to the matching and merging and the parton shower (PS), as we focus on differential measurements of processes with jets.
 The sum of transverse energies divided by two, $H_T/2$, is chosen as the dynamical scale for the events.
 First, we reconstruct eventual dressed leptons with the $k_t$ algorithm and a radius parameter $R=0.1$ \cite{kt_1,kt_2,Fastjet:2012}; then, jets are obtained from the remaining final states using the anti-$k_t$ algorithm \cite{AntiKt:2008} with $R=0.4$.
 Predictions are presented for the Large Hadron Collider (LHC) at 13 TeV.

-Numerical and scale uncertainties are reported for each result \cite{Frederix:2012}.
-Numerical errors are due to the limited number of events generated, while scale variations are computed by taking the envelope of nine scale combinations, in which the renormalisation and factorisation scales $\mu_{R,F}$ are varied by factors 0.5 and 2.